sergey-show/instagram/README.md

 ./insta.py -u username
 ```

-All photos are put in the `downloaded_username` folder.
+All photos are put in the `downloads_username` folder.